f3d-app/f3d/doc/dev/ARCHITECTURE.md

 # F3D Architecture

-F3D is structured in different parts, interacting with each others and with its dependencies.
+F3D is structured in different parts, interacting with each others and with F3D dependencies.
 This architecture is reflected by the directories organisation.

  - **application**: the code of the F3D application itself, see below